-Both the House Government Reform and the Senate Governmental Affairs Committees are gearing up for concentrated attention to postal issues in the 108th Congress.
-The incoming chairs of both committees have announced that postal affairs will be handled at the full committee level rather than through one of the subcommittees.
-The House Government Reform Committee has created a Special Panel on Postal Reform and Oversight for the 108th Congress, to be chaired by Representative John McHugh.
-Representative McHugh said that the panel would work closely with the President's Commission on the Postal Service.
+Both the House Government Reform and the Senate Governmental Affairs Committees have geared up for concentrated attention to postal issues in the 108th Congress.
+Congress acted swiftly on the USPS request to change the formula for its contributions to the Civil Service Retirement Fund.
+By April 23, 2003, the Postal Civil Service Retirement System Funding Reform Act of 2003 had been enacted as P.L.
+108-18.
+The new chair of the Senate committee announced that postal affairs will be handled at the full committee level.
+The House Government Reform Committee has created a Special Panel on Postal Reform and Oversight for the 108th Congress, chaired by Representative John McHugh.